-What is a Home Builder’s Mortgage and How Do I Get One?By Caitlin in Mortgage
+What is a Home Builder’s Mortgage and How Do I Get One?By Bryan in Mortgage

 When shopping for your dream home, you could spend months searching all over town for a house that suits you right, only to come up empty handed and disappointed.
 Maybe the housing costs in your area aren’t affordable, maybe it’s as simple as you being unhappy with the way each house looks.
 Some home buyers will purchase a house that looks amazing from the outside, only to find out later that the electrician did a bad job wiring the interior lights, the roof leaks, and there’s a funny smell coming from the basement.
 However, it’s also some people’s ultimate goal in life to buy an empty lot and build their own house on it.
 As long and difficult as that process might be, it surely solves the problem of them being unhappy about the way the house looks, doesn’t it?